 By default the Scanner 1 level control has all 8 DMX levels enabled and visible.
-If the actual fixture uses less than 8 control channels, disabling the unused channels will free them to be used by other fixtures.
-To disable the unused channels, highlight the channels in the channel table click disable, the disabled channels will now be available for other fixtures when setting DMX addresses in the fixture configuration dialog.
-Note that channels that are marked as unused this way are not detected by the auto-address feature.
+If the actual fixture uses less than 8 control channels, disabling the unneeded channels will free them to be used by other fixtures.
+To disable the unused channels, highlight the channels in the channel table click the disable button, those channels will now be available for other fixtures.
+Note that channels that are marked as unused this way are not used by the auto-address feature in the fixture configuration 40.